seanzira/managingCredentials/README.md

-# managingCredentials
+# Managing-Credentials

-ManagingCredentials is a comprehensive application designed to handle credential management efficiently.
+Managing-Credentials is a comprehensive application designed to handle credential management efficiently.
 From user registration to login, this project facilitates the management of credentials based on user roles, including normal users, management, and administrators.

 # Table of contents
 - [Project Details](#project-details)